MoonBrillante/carfront/README.md

 ### How to Use:

-- Add a Car: Click the "NEW CAR" button to add a new car to the list.
+- **Add a Car**: Click the "NEW CAR" button to add a new car to the list.
 Fill in the form with the car details and submit it.

-- View/Edit/Delete Cars: Use the pencil icon to edit a car, and the trash icon to delete a car.
+- **View/Edit/Delete Cars**: Use the pencil icon to edit a car, and the trash icon to delete a car.

-- Filtering and Sorting: Use the filters provided at the top of the grid to filter cars based on brand, model, color, etc.
+- **Filtering and Sorting**: Use the filters provided at the top of the grid to filter cars based on brand, model, color, etc.

 - You can also sort the columns by clicking on the column headers.

-- Export: Export the table data by clicking the "EXPORT" button in the top right of the table.
+- **Export**: Export the table data by clicking the "EXPORT" button in the top right of the table.

 ### Notes:
 - Data Fetching: The app uses useQuery from React Query to fetch data from the backend.
 Make sure the backend is running on http://localhost:8080 or update the API URL in the .env file as needed.